Jeff-Bouchard/hub.docker.com/ness-blockchain/README.md

 - **Smarter contracts**: Decentralized application platform
 - **Fast finality**: Quick transaction confirmation
 - **Low fees**: Minimal transaction costs
-- **Interoperability**: Works with Emercoin for dual-chain security
+- **Interoperability (design)**: Architecture is designed to interoperate with Emercoin for dual-chain security, as described in the dual-chain model below

 ## Deployment